Advertiser Disclosure

 Virgin Australia aircraft

 Under the new proposal, Qatar Airways will buy a 25% minority stake in Virgin Australia, buying from Bain Capital for an undisclosed price.
-This is subject to regulatory approval before proceeding.
+The Australian government has given final approval to the deal, which Qatar Airways says provides “the green light for Virgin Australia’s 28 new weekly flights between Australia and Doha” through a wet-lease from Qatar Airways.

 Bottom Line:

-Qatar Airways wants to buy a minority, non-controlling stake in Virgin Australia, despite being an alliance partner with Qantas.
+Qatar Airways has been authorized to buy a minority, non-controlling stake in Virgin Australia, despite being an alliance partner with Qantas.
 The airlines believe this will help Virgin Australia get back on its feet and boost aviation in the region, as well as giving travelers more options.

 What This Means for Travelers